Skip to content

 Livestream

-This seminar provides an intensive introduction to multilevel models, a class of regression models for data that have a hierarchical (or nested) structure.
-Common examples of such data structures are students nested within schools or classrooms, patients nested within hospitals,...
+This seminar provides an intensive introduction to multilevel and mixed models, a class of regression models for data that have a hierarchical (or nested) structure.
+Common examples of such data structures are students nested within classrooms, patients nested within hospitals,...

 View Details